School of Marine Science & Policy

 - Oliver utilizes remote sensing tools in his work, including satellite imaging.
 He tracks, among other factors, the impact of climate change on sea temperatures and ocean processes.

-Assistant Professor, School of Marine Science and Policy
+Associate Professor, School of Marine Science and Policy

 In The News: